Buying real estate in New Zealand?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Can Americans legally buy residential property in New Zealand compared to locals?
+Can Americans legally buy residential property in New Zealand?

 It's something we develop in our New Zealand property pack.